pomerium/pomerium/docs/guides/istio.md

 ## How it Works

 In our [Mutual Authentication section on Sidecars](/docs/topics/mutual-auth.md#mutual-authentication-with-a-sidecar), we detail how a single service can offload authN and authz to a sidecar service.
-In a service mesh, each service in an internal network is provisioned a sidecar, and the controller configures them to provide mutual authentication with each other:
+In a service mesh, each service in an internal network is deployed with a sidecar, and the controller configures them to provide mutual authentication with each other:

 ```mermaid
 flowchart LR